JeixHuang/JeixHuang.github.io/blog_src/content/posts/MindRL Reward Interface/index.md

 tags: ["generative-rl", "mindrl", "ctc", "flow-matching", "robot-learning"]
 summary: "MindRL argues that a reward becomes an RL update only after it passes through the probability object, score, or controlled surrogate exposed by the policy branch."
 arxiv: "TBD_ARXIV_URL"
-status: "pre-arXiv draft"
 math: true
 ---

-> Status: pre-arXiv draft. arXiv: coming soon.

 ## Project Thesis

-**MindRL is a reward-to-update interface controller for generative RL.** The paper starts from a constraint that is easy to hide in autoregressive language models: reward is only a scalar until a policy branch supplies the probability object, score, or controlled surrogate that can turn it into an update.
+**MindRL is a reward-to-update interface controller for generative RL.** MindRL starts from a constraint that is easy to hide in autoregressive language models: reward is only a scalar until a policy branch supplies the probability object, score, or controlled surrogate that can turn it into an update.

 ## TL;DR